dkirkby/E4S/projects/DMM.md

 math.log(1.23)
 ```
-Check that your results give sensible results for the ambient air temperature and your skin temperature.
+Check that your results give sensible results for the ambient air temperature and your skin temperature (which
+is probably around 33C).

+Make sure that your code handles an "open circuit" condition sensibly.

 ## Further Study